rschristopher/rschristopher.github.io/src/bitcoin-as-money/store-of-value.md

- than it is as a unit of account, no, we first encounter Bitcoin as a store of value because fiat is simply a terrible store of value (literally losing value over time).
+ than it is as a unit of account, no, we first encounter Bitcoin as a store of value because we live under fiat and fiat is simply the worst possible store of value (literally losing value over time).

 Of all attributes of money, fiat fails